gitlabhq/gitlabhq/doc/migrate_ci_to_ce/README.md

     cat /home/git/gitlab/config/database.yml

 Please first check the database engine used for GitLab CI and GitLab CE/EE.
-There's great chance that you will also need to convert MySQL to PostgreSQL:

 1. If your GitLab CI uses **mysql2** and GitLab CE/EE uses it too.
 Please follow **Dump MySQL** guide.